ElderINTERalliance/WikiRaces/README.md

 The main issue right now is that I am unable to detect when a link is clicked.

-Plan: make python script to download the content from wikipedia pages, and then use that for everything.
+Plan: Dynamically fetch wikipedia pages, and break out of the iframe to set variables.

 If I can host the page and the game, I shouldn't have issues with XSS